UniMath/agda-unimath/src/foundation/maximum-truncation-levels.lagda.md

-# Maximums of truncation levels
+# The maximum of truncation levels

 ```agda
 module foundation.maximum-truncation-levels where